ahupowerdns/secfilter/README.md

 syscalls actually get referred to userspace filtering.
 As such, there is little performance overhead in many cases.

+More about seccomp-bpf can be found on http://outflux.net/teach-seccomp/

 This project builds on top of the examples and work by the Chromium developers.
 The code you find here merely demonstrates their contributions to linux security.
 Thanks!